docker-rpm-builder/docker-rpm-builder/README.md

 ### Debian Jessie

-There're repositories for those distributions; you'll need to enable the official docker package from docker.io [see install docs](https://docs.docker.com/installation/) or docker-rpm-builder will fail to install.
+This is a supported distro; you'll need to enable the official docker package from docker.io [see install docs](https://docs.docker.com/installation/) or docker-rpm-builder will fail to install.

 First, you should make sure that you've got my package signing key properly installed and configured for apt:
 ```